bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 It goes without saying the the `CSharpExpressionVisitor` allows for visitation of all the nodes types mentioned above.

+Reduction of dynamically bound expressions uses a `Dynamic` node underneath.
+To specialize the emitted expression for each dynamically bound node type, the `DynamicCSharpExpression` base class provides a `ReduceDynamic` method which returns a `CallSiteBinder` and an `IEnumerable<Expression>` with the expressions to pass to the `Dynamic` node.
+The returned binders are obtained from the `Microsoft.CSharp.RuntimeBinder.Binder` factory methods.

 ### C# 5.0

 #### Async and Await